-Only the subscribers to the payed version are affected.
+Only the subscribers to the payed version were affected.
 The user of the Free version are not.

 True, but that’s just because the free edition doesn’t include Behavioral Blocker (BB)

 What kind of signatures are you talking about?
 BB’s do not rely on / not using signatures.

 Well, sure we (at least me personally) don’t have detailed info about Avira’s BB flaw in their recent SP

 At the same time,… again … users must be blamed as well if not in the 1st place

 Such disasters happened in the past and will happen in the future

 It was discussed here & in other forums

 As soon as any security installed – go through all options and disable auto-quarantine / auto-deletion wherever you can see that Set those to “Notify” only.

 You must not allow any security silently quarantine/delete anything